valendesigns/option-tree/readme.txt

 Stable tag: 1.1.8.1
 License: GPLv2

-Extremely customizable Theme Options interface for WordPress.
+Theme Options UI Builder for WordPress.
+A simple way to create & save Theme Options for free or premium themes.

 == Description ==